How Does the Facebook Algorithm Work in 2023?

 5 Tips To Rank Your Facebook Videos and Get More Views

 With this information in mind, how can you tailor your video content to appear in the Feeds of your target audience?
+Here are a few tips you can use to produce different types of videos that appeal to the platform:

 1. Understand Your Audience

 Above all, Facebook’s goal is to personalize each user’s experience.
-So, as a brand, your main goal should be to make sure your videos are relevant to your target audience.
-To pull this off, you need to understand your audience—inside and out.
+So as a brand, your main goal should be to make sure your video marketing is relevant to your target audience.
+To pull this off, you need to understand your audience — inside and out.
+Make sure you understand your audience through their interests, behaviors, and preferences.
+The more you can captivate your target audience, the better your posts will perform.

 2. Encourage Interaction